ax1/electrocomms/README.md

 ## Selection of the algorithms

-For the asymmetric part (the key exchange mechanism or KEM), KYBER will be selected.
+For the asymmetric part (the key exchange mechanism or KEM), CRYSTALS-KYBER will be selected.
 Reasons:
 - Selected for standardization in the third round of NIST.
 - Lattice family performs really well in most architectures

-For the symmetric part (the encryption of data to be transmitted securely) [STILL TO BE SELECTED]
+For the symmetric part [ONLY in the integrated demo by using Node] (the encryption of data to be transmitted securely) ChaCha20-Poly1305 is selected.
+Reasons:
+- Does not require hardware acceleration to be fast.
+- Since most of traditional HTTPs servers use AES-GCM, using a different algorithm for the app encryption increase the security.

 ## Licenses